General

 • Time-Consuming and Ineffective

-The more complicated your finances, the more likely errors will occur.
+The more complicated your finances, the more likely errors are to occur.
 Missing even one transaction could mess up your cash balance, leading to problems in decision-making and future financial planning.

 Choosing the Right Method for Your Business